marcoroth/current.js/README.md

 import { Current } from "current.js"
 ```

-**Please note:** if you use the constant import the function will not be globally available and you have to access all values via the constant.

 ## Usage

 To use `current.js`, you need to add `<meta>` elements to the `<head>` section of your HTML document, with the `name` attribute starting with `current-`: